woctezuma/steam-reviews/README.md

 A Wilson score bonus (or deviation) of 0.077 means that the game's Wilson score (95% confidence) is improved by 7.7% thanks to the joke reviews.

 NB: The Wilson score depends on the sample size, and may vary widly after small adjustements in case of small sample sizes.
-The impact is of filtering joke reviews is expected to be strong for games with few English reviews.
+The impact of filtering joke reviews is expected to be strong for games with few English reviews.

 ```